agisga/coding_notes/AWS.md

 4. Choose "AWS Marketplace" for regular instances, or "Search AMI" for spot instances.
 5. Search for "Deep Learning AMI (Ubuntu)".
 6. Configure the instance:
-    * For regular instance: Select (check prices) -> Continue (pick `p2.xlarge`), Configure Instance Details, Add Storage, Configure Security Group -> Review and Launch -> Launch.
+    * For regular instance: Select (check prices) -> Continue (pick `p2.xlarge` for GPU, or `c4.xlarge` if no GPU needed), Configure Instance Details, Add Storage, Configure Security Group -> Review and Launch -> Launch.
     * For spot instance: select security group and keys.

 ### Keep your data with spot instances